SamiLhll/OF_to_macrosyntR/README.md

 tar -xzf OF_to_macrosyntR.tar.gz
 ```

-(OPTIONAL) you can an add alias to your ~/.bashrc so you can run the script by typing OF_to_macrosyntR in the terminal.
+(OPTIONAL) you can add an alias to your ~/.bashrc so you can run the script by typing OF_to_macrosyntR in the terminal.
-to do it type the following command, replacing *<path_to_OF_to_macrosyntR.sh>* by the actual path of this file on your machine :
+To do it type the following command, replacing *<path_to_OF_to_macrosyntR.sh>* by the actual path of this file on your machine :

 ```{bash}
 echo "alias OF_to_macrosyntR=\"./<path_to_OF_to_macrosyntR.sh>\"" | tee -a ~/.bashrc